cs3org/OCM-API/README.md

 In both cases, when the Resource is a folder and the Receiving Server accesses a resource within that shared folder, it SHOULD append its relative path to that URL.

-Additionally, if `protocol.<protocolname>.permissions` include `mfa-enforced`, the receiving host MUST ensure that the user accessing the resource has been authenticated with MFA.
+Additionally, if `protocol.<protocolname>.permissions` include `mfa-enforced`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA.

 ### Share Deletion
 A `"SHARE_ACCEPTED"` notification followed by a `"SHARE_UNSHARED"` notification is equivalent to a `"SHARE_DECLINED"` notification.

 Reverting access to outgoing shares is a vendor specific implementation.
-One vendor might delete an entire share while another might invalidate an access token.
+One vendor might delete an entire Share while another might invalidate an access token.
 This is considered part of vendor-specific internals and thus not part of the interaction between different vendors.
 However, the provider could notify the consumer by using the introduced `/notifications` endpoint (also see [#27](https://github.com/cs3org/OCM-API/issues/27)).

 ### Share Updating
 TODO: document `"RESHARE_CHANGE_PERMISSION"`

 ### Resharing
-The `"REQUEST_RESHARE"` and `"RESHARE_UNDO"` notification types MAY be used by the receiving server to persuarde the sending server to share the same resource with another share recipient.
+The `"REQUEST_RESHARE"` and `"RESHARE_UNDO"` notification types MAY be used by the Receiving Server to persuade the Sending Server to share the same Resource with another Receiving Party.
-TODO: document how receiver.com can know if sender.com understood and processed the reshare request.
+TODO: document how the Receiving Party can know if the Sending Party understood and processed the reshare request.

 ## Appendix A: Multi Factor Authentication